 South Korea is considered the most wired country in the world with an internet penetration rate of 97%.
 In addition, viewing content through smartphones is the primary way Koreans access the internet.
 This is why Netflix focused heavily on its mobile experience, as well as partnering with local operators to make payments easy.
 In addition, since Netflix is run on AWS, there have been no connectivity issues in Korea as there are currently 4 availability zones located in Korea.

 Localization is a very difficult process.
 It is not just about translation.
 There are cultural, governmental, and technical differences per country.
 While entering the South Korean market has been a huge success, Netflix has not had the same level of success as other Asian countries.
-For example, governments in China, Malaysia, Vietnam, Indonesia prevented Netflix’s expansion because they did not comply with their censorship policies.
+For example, governments in China, Malaysia, Vietnam, and Indonesia prevented Netflix’s expansion because they did not comply with their censorship policies.
 India simply had too much competition, especially related to content surrounding Bollywood films.
 Therefore, it is no wonder Netflix is extra focused on South Korea.

 “Our commitment towards Korea is strong.
 We will continue to invest and collaborate with Korean storytellers across a wealth of genres and formats,” said the Chief Content Officer at Netflix, Ted Sarandos.